CNDRD/Freddie/README.md

 prefix: whatever you want it to be
 ```
 Download [chrome driver](https://chromedriver.chromium.org/) (same version as your chrome browser) and place it where it belongs according to the tree structure.
-`chromedriver_path` should be an absolute path to your chromedriver.exe (er whatever it's called)

 Made with ❤️ by CNDRD